Latitudeda/IMECAS_pdk/docs/en/tech/wg.rst

 wg.py
 ==========
-There a two different waveguides in IMECAS pdk which we defined as follows:
+There a two different waveguides in IMECAS pdk which are defined as follows:

 #. ``Channel``
     #. ``Channel.C``